CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/task-mgmt-methodology.md

 # Kanban Task Management Methodology

 We chose Kanban as our Task management Methodology as it provides a visual system for tracking progress, limiting work in progress (WIP), and maintaining a continuous delivery flow.
 Kanban helps teams visualise workflow, manage priorities, and adapt as requirements change.
-Work in progress (WIP) limits help maintain focus and prevent overload, while visible progress supports collaboration and shared responsibility across all project phases [Atlassian, 2025](https://www.atlassian.com/agile/project-management/kanban-principles).
+Work in progress (WIP) limits help maintain focus and prevent overload, while visible progress supports collaboration and shared responsibility across all project phases [Atlassian, 2025: 4 Kanban Principles for Agile Project Management](https://www.atlassian.com/agile/project-management/kanban-principles).

 This makes it especially effective for our small team to stay organised and aligned while working in a continuous flow.